 3.28.9 Design Builder shall indemnify, defend, and save harmless Indemnitee from and against all loss, cost, expense, royalties, claims for damages or liability, in law or in equity, including, without limitation, attorneys’ fees, court costs, and other litigation expenses that may at any time arise or be set up for any infringement (or alleged infringement) of any patent, copyright, trade secret, trade name, trademark or any other proprietary right of any person or entity in consequence of the use on the Project by Indemnitee of the Design Materials or Construction Documents (including any method, process, product, concept specified or depicted) supplied by Indemnitor in the performance of this Contract.

 3.28.10 Nothing in this Contract, including the provisions of this Article 3, shall constitute a waiver or limitation of any rights which Indemnitee may have under applicable law including, without limitation, the right to implied indemnity.

+3.29 UNIVERSITY-DESIGNATED DATA SYSTEMS

+3.29 Contractor is required to use University-designated data systems, which may include but is not limited to

+those for document review workflows, document retention, labor compliance software, and supplier diversity software.

 ARTICLE 4